Function

-The following example shows how to use the Retriever Server to encode a corpus and build an index.
+The following example shows how to use the Retriever Server to perform encoding and index construction on a corpus.

 examples/corpus_index.yaml